openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

   in the `attributes` section of the annotation `xml` file.
 Available for bbox annotations only.

-## Load Pascal VOC dataset
+## Import Pascal VOC dataset

 The Pascal VOC dataset is available for free download [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit)

-A Datumaro project with a Pascal VOC source can be created the following way:
+A Datumaro project with a Pascal VOC source can be created in the following way:

 ``` bash
 datum create
 datum add --format voc <path/to/dataset>
 ```

-It is possible to specify project name and project directory run `datum create --help` for more information.
+It is possible to specify project name and project directory.
+Run `datum create --help` for more information.

 Pascal VOC dataset directory should have the following structure:

 <!--lint disable fenced-code-flag-->